Getting vaccinated for COVID-19 in South Australia. Find COVID-19 vaccine information and resources for South Australians.

 If you have received your first dose of the AstraZeneca vaccine without experiencing a serious adverse event, you can safely receive your second dose and you are strongly encouraged to do so.

-If you received the AstraZeneca COVID-19 vaccine and have questions or concerns, read the advice on COVID-19 AstraZeneca vaccine.
+If you received the AstraZeneca COVID-19 vaccine and have questions or concerns, speak with your GP or healthcare provider.

 Dr Emily Kirkpatrick answers your questions about the second COVID-19 vaccine dose in the video below: